kwhite2/git/lessons.md

 # Setting Up Git

-Our first step in working with Git is letting the software know who we are so it can track our work and attribute our contributions.
 Through this section, you'll be checking your installation and configuring Git with your own name and information.

 ## Check Your Install

-Let's make sure Git has been successfully installed.
+First, let's make sure Git has been successfully installed.
 In your terminal, type the following command:

 ```console
 $ git --version